gwillig/Deep-Learning/README.md

 The focus of the project was to use transfer learning for face recognition.

 ## How to run
-* Download of clone the folder
+1. Download of clone the folder
-* Open the Face_Reg_Gustav_Willig.ipynb.
-You need IPython Notebook to open the file.
+2. Open the Face_Reg_Gustav_Willig.ipynb file with Juypter-Notebook.

 ## License
 The MIT License (MIT)